prettier/vim-prettier/README.md

 ### USAGE

-Prettier by default will run on auto save but can also be manualy triggered by:
+Prettier by default will run on auto save but can also be manually triggered by:

 ```vim
 <Leader>p